The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor

 To create the red and blue template maps, a hard cut in metallicity is adopted above.
 In the end and with the best constrained chemodynamical model, we can calculate the probability for each star to be in the metal-rich or metal-poor populations, based on the joint posterior distribution combining spatial, kinematical and metallicity distributions (Equation~\ref{eq:relative probability} below).
 We call this a soft division.
 If the template maps are reasonable proxies for the maps of two populations, i.e., if the red/blue template is more metal-rich/metal-poor, the fractions are expected to be $h_1 \sim 0$ and $h_2 \sim 1$, and the hard and soft divisions would be close to each other.

-We show the template maps for the three dSphs in Figure \ref{fig:2sp surface number density}.
-The hard cuts in metallicity for the red and blue templates are $-2.10$, $-1.87$, $-2.07$ for Draco, Sextans and UMi, respectively.
+The template maps are shown in Figure \ref{fig:2sp surface number density}.
+The hard cuts in metallicity are $-2.10$, $-1.87$, $-2.07$ for Draco, Sextans and UMi, respectively.
 The red population has higher number densities in the inner region and lower densities in the outer region than the blue population.
-Thus, the hard cut in metallicity naturally leads to a more concentrated, metal-rich template population and a more extended, metal-poor template population in each dSph.
+Thus, the hard cut in metallicity naturally leads to a more concentrated, metal-rich template population and a more extended, metal-poor template population.